SURI//NORDIC HEAT PORTRAITS

-The heat maps are based on photos taken by the German photographer Hans Silvester of tribe members from the Suri Tribe from the west side of the Omo River in the Omo Valley in south-western Ethiopia characterized by there use of natural headwear of flowers, fruits, leaves, grasses, shells and animal horns, as well as the nordic collaborative photo project Eyes as big as plates between the Finnish-Norwegian artist duo Riitta Ikonen and Karoline Hjorth characterized by a search for modern human’s belonging to nature presenting elderly people in landscapes dressed in natural elements from the surroundings.
+The heat maps are based on photos taken by the German photographer Hans Silvester of tribe members from the Suri Tribe from the west side of the Omo River in the Omo Valley in south-western Ethiopia characterized by there use of natural headwear of flowers, fruits, leaves, grasses, shells and animal horns, as well as the nordic collaborative photo project Eyes as big as plates by the Finnish-Norwegian artist duo Riitta Ikonen and Karoline Hjorth characterized by a search for modern human’s belonging to nature presenting elderly people in landscapes dressed in natural elements from the surroundings.